• Skip to primary navigation

 Sugar Mountain Resort began operations in 1969 and encompasses 125 skiable acres.
 Peak elevation for Sugar Mountain is 5,300 feet and the base elevation is 4,100 providing a vertical drop of 1,200 feet.
 Sugar Mountain’s longest run is a mile and a half long!
 To get to the slopes, Sugar Mountain maintains 6 chairlifts, and utilizes 2 magic carpets and a handle tow at the tubing park, terrain park, and beginners area.
 Sugar Mountain has a total of 21 trails: 7 green trails (easiest terrain), 10 blue trails (intermediate terrain), 1 blue/black trail (difficult terrain), 1 black diamond trail (expert terrain), and 1 double black diamond trail (they don’t even label the difficulty on this one…. good luck??).
 Of the 21 slopes, 15 are equipped with lighting for night skiing.
 Sugar Mountain also offers snowshoeing, tubing, and ice skating.
 When you need a break from the snow, you can check out one of the 2 sports shops, or grab some food at the restaurant, cafeteria, or snack bar.
 If you end up at the Bar, try the Peppermint Patty (peppermint schnapps & hot chocolate), the hot cider with brandy, and the cheese sticks!

-Both Beech Mountain Resort and Sugar Mountain Resort are worth the visit regardless of if you ski or snowboard.
+I know everyone says that East Coast snowboarding/skiing is terrible compared to west coast, but us Southerners who enjoy snow sports are lucky to have a place close to home.
+Especially for locals, both Beech Mountain Resort and Sugar Mountain Resort are worth the visit.
 Both mountains offer a variety of terrain for all skill levels.
 Both mountains also offer tubing and ice skating.
 They are close enough that it is absolutely possible to check out both resorts in a trip to the area while staying at one place.
 If you must choose between one or the other, I would say Sugar Mountain is the better pick for more advanced skiers or snowboarders.
 Beech Mountain has more for those of us who are less advanced, and Beech Mountain Brewery is quite nice when you call it quits a litter earlier than your friends.
 Sugar Mountain also has a nice bar & grill area, but as someone who enjoys trying local beers & wine, I enjoyed Beech Mountain Brewery a little more.
 I would definitely visit both slopes again, and that isn’t only because I fell on my camera and bruised my ribs on the first day, which limited my endurance on the slopes.
 Next time, I would also like to check out some of the other activities offered like the snowshoeing, tubing, and ice skating.
 In general, the Banner Elk, North Carolina area is nice because you have multiple options for winter activities within a short drive.

 Off The Slopes

-In addition to spending a lot of time on the slopes, we also spent a good bit of time enjoying a cocktail by the fireplace at our AirBnB and sledding in the neighborhood.
-On our first night, Chris and I were the first to arrive, and ended up snowed in!
-But you can’t say we didn’t make the best of it with frozen Totino’s pizzas and an amazing bottle of Barbaresco from our Italian wine club, followed by Ben & Jerrys.
-Once our friends arrived, we took full advantage of the spacious kitchen and cooked most of our meals at the AirBnB.
+In addition to spending a lot of time on the slopes, I also spent a good bit of time enjoying a cocktail by the fireplace at our AirBnB and sledding in the neighborhood.
+On our first night, I was one of the first to arrive, and ended up snowed in!
+But you can’t say I didn’t make the best of it with frozen Totino’s pizzas and an amazing bottle of Barbaresco from my Italian wine club, followed by Ben & Jerrys.
+Once my friends arrived, we took full advantage of the spacious kitchen and cooked most of our meals at the AirBnB.
 Some of the menu items included eggs, bacon, breakfast burritos, steaks, burgers, and tacos.
 We also opted for lunch out one day at Bayou Smokehouse & Grill in Banner Elk, NC.
 We also enjoyed the daily visits from a herd of deer that live nearby, and walks around the golf course by the AirBnB.

 Final Thoughts &